Map Library | Resource directory | Selected websites | Journals | Conferences | Calendar | News

 Czech Republic | Estonia | Finland | Galicia | Germans / Russia | Germany | Hungary

 Jewish | Latvia | Lithuania | Poland | Romania | Russia | Slovakia | Slovenia | Ukraine

 For the full list, go to our Resource directory.

 Please note that FEEFHS does not undertake research for individuals.

-For further information about FEEFHS, or about our annual workshop, contact
+For further information about FEEFHS, or about any of our workshops, contact